Languages Pricing FAQ Contact Log in For Business Get Started

 Deepgram’s Whisper implementation delivers the same high-quality transcription standards as OpenAI Whisper, particularly when it comes to linguistic accuracy, readability, and foreign-language handling.
 It produces clean, natural text that works very well as a foundation for professional subtitles.

 One area where it stands out is formatting consistency.
 Numerals, measurements, and technical formats (such as units, quantities, and abbreviations) are often handled more cleanly and consistently, which can be especially valuable in educational, technical, or data-heavy content.
-In addition, unlike OpenAI Whisper, it also supports speaker diarization, making it suitable for multi-speaker recordings where identifying speakers matters.

 The main trade-off is processing speed.
 Deepgram’s Whisper is the slowest engine in this comparison, which makes it better suited for quality-focused workflows rather than high-throughput scenarios.